 First held in 1866, the Belmont is the oldest of the Triple Crown races by nearly a decade.
-The race is named for 19th century financier August Belmont, Sr. and was originally run at the Jerome Park Racetrack in the Bronx.
-The Jerome Park track was built by a Wall Street colleague of Belmont’s, Leonard Jerome.
+The race is the namesake of 19th-century financier August Belmont, Sr. and was originally run at the Jerome Park Racetrack in the Bronx.
+The Jerome Park track got its name from a Wall Street colleague of Belmont’s, Leonard Jerome.
 August Belmont died in 1890 and Jerome in 1891 and following their passing the event was moved to the nearby Morris Park Race Course until the opening of Belmont Park.
 The race has been held annually since then with the exception of 1911 and 1912.
 Between 1963 and 1967 the race was held at nearby Aqueduct Racetrack due to a major renovation project at Belmont Park.

-While the Kentucky Derby is known as ‘the run for the roses’, the Belmont winner traditionally receives a blanket of carnations.
+While the Kentucky Derby has the nickname ‘the run for the roses’, the Belmont winner traditionally receives a blanket of carnations.
 Despite the floral tradition of the Belmont the moniker “the run for the carnations” hasn’t exactly become part of the American lexicon.
-The race’s catch phrase may not have gained traction with the American public but the Belmont does boast what many consider the greatest performance in the history of thoroughbred racing.
+The race’s catch phrase may not have gained traction with the American public, but the Belmont does boast what many consider the greatest performance in the history of thoroughbred racing.
 In 1973, Secretariat clinched the Triple Crown in the Belmont with a downright dominant performance—“Big Red” set a course record of 2:24 in winning the race by an astounding 31 lengths.
 One of the most enduring images of Secretariat’s victory is the shot of jockey Ron Turcotte easing up his mount near the finish line as he looks back over his shoulder in amazement that the rest of the field is nearly out of sight.

-The 2013 Belmont Stakes will take place on Saturday, June 8th.
+The 2017 Belmont Stakes will take place on Saturday, June 10th.
 For those looking to attend the race live, gates open at 8:30 AM.
-In addition to the highly sought after reserved seating Belmont Park admits thousands of fans via general admission on a first come, first served basis.
+In addition to the highly sought after reserved seating, Belmont Park admits thousands of fans via general admission on a first come, first served basis.
 Reserved seats should be purchased well in advance–in 2014, they sold out long before race day.